gearglow/ReptiliaWithATwist/The List.md

 "Harry," Hermione said, "what did you say to the Bulgarian Minister?
 And since when do you speak Bulgarian, anyway?"

-"The 'how' is that my grandparents invented something called '[Language Lozenges](^1),'" Elysia answered, lying through her teeth.
+"The 'how' is that my grandparents invented something called 'Language Lozenges[^1],'" Elysia answered, lying through her teeth.
 "Don't think they ever got the chance to market them; Grandmum's journal mentions them right near the end, just before they caught the dragon pox that killed them."

 "So, what, you found a stash of prototypes or something?"
 Hermione asked.